-&module=value2&service=value3
+&service=value2

-Parameters that can be added to the URL(s), such as:

-- module: The authentication module the user authenticates against.
-For example, ?module=myAuthModule. - service: An authentication chain or tree the user authenticates against.
-For example, ?service=myAuthChain. - Any other parameters your custom login pages require.
+A parameter that can be added to the URL(s) to specify the authentication tree the user authenticates against.
+For example, ?service=myTree.

-Chain parameters with an ampersand (&) character, for example, realm=value&service=value .
+Include any other parameters your custom login pages require.
+Chain parameters with an ampersand (&) character, for example, service=value¶m=value.